rrazgriz/RATS/README.md

 ### Manual

 Download the latest release package from the [Releases](https://github.com/rrazgriz/RATS/releases/) page, and add to your project.
-You'll need Harmony, which you can get in package form from https://github.com/rrazgriz/harmony-vpm or from the source at https://github.com/pardeike/Harmony.
+You'll need Harmony, which you can get via the VRChat Base SDK 3.4.0 or higher.

+If you had RATS before the VRChat Base SDK 3.4.0, you may have a Harmony package installed too - remove it when updating to 3.4.0 or higher.
+If you have a new enough VCC install, this should happen automatically when updating RATS.

+Alternatively, you can download it from package from the source at https://github.com/pardeike/Harmony - note that you may need to use the 2.2.2 release (the .NET 4.7.2 dll) for best results.

 ## Features